syncfusion-content/wpf-docs/wpf/Add Syncfusion Controls/Through C#.md

 ## Through C# / VB

-The following steps will helps to add a required Essential WPF Control (For example:DockingManager) through C# / VB Code
+The following steps help you add a required Essential WPF Control through C# or VB Code, like DockingManager.

 1. Create a WPF project in Visual Studio and refer the following assemblies.
   * Syncfusion.Tools.Wpf
   * Syncfusion.Shared.Wpf
 2. Create instance of Docking Manager.

 {% highlight c# %}